shawnweisfeld/20200109_MCWAzureDevOps/docs/LabExercise03.md

 Tasks are the building blocks of a pipeline.
 They describe the actions that are performed in sequence during an execution of the pipeline.

-10. Select and replace the entire "task" section with the following code:
+1. Add this to the bottom of the YAML file to the "task" section:

     >**Note**: The YAML below creates individual tasks for performing all the necessary steps to build and test our application along with publishing the artifacts inside Azure DevOps so they can be retrieved during the upcoming release pipeline process.